Hiromoto Oe

 After the fall of the Oshu Fujiwara clan, he took control of Yamagata

-In 1189 (Bun'ei 5), Yoritomo invaded Hiraizumi in Oshu (present-day Iwate Prefecture) for hiding his younger brother, Minamoto no Yoshitsune, and brought about the downfall of the Oshu Fujiwara clan
+In 1189 (Bunji 5), Yoritomo attacked Hiraizumi in Oshu (present-day Iwate Prefecture) on the grounds that it had sheltered his younger brother, Minamoto no Yoshitsune, andthe Oshu Fujiwara clandrove

 As a reward for his efforts in this battle, Hiromoto was appointed as the lord of Sagae Manor (present-day Sagae City and Nishimurayama County) and Nagai Manor (present-day Nagai City area) in Yamagata Prefecture